danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 	2. Galaxev (subsample)
 	3. FSPS (subsample)
 	4. X-shooter Spectral Library (XSL) (complete sample with Salpeter IMF, better suited for higher resolution spectra, R = 10,000)
-If your spectra have a higher resolution than the templates, you should degrade them to match the template resolution using the "Degrade Resolution" tool in the Spectral Processing module.
+If your spectra have a higher resolution than the templates, you should degrade them to match the template resolution using the "Degrade Resolution" tool in the Spectra manipulation panel.
-You can use any kind of EMILES templates or generic templates.
+You can use any kind of EMILES templates or generic ones.
 The generic templates should have the wavelength scale in linear units and Angstrom.
 WARNING: Two stellar component fit is not available with a generic template set option (see next section).

 ### Fourth Section: Which component to fit